MarwanAhmed154A/Reflex/README.md

 ---
 **License**:

-This project is licensed under the Apache 2.0 License – feel free to use it in personal and commercial projects with proper 📦 Integration
+This project is licensed under the Apache 2.0 License – feel free to use it in personal and commercial projects with proper credit.

-Just include the Reflex header files in your project.
-No external dependencies.